gustavopin/RainDataAnalysis/README.md

-# Analysis of Data About The Rains At a José Bonifácio, São Paulo, Brazil
+# Analysis of Data About The Weather at José Bonifácio, São Paulo, Brazil

 ## Description